 Bear in mind that Manila is an unrelenting sprawl of cities within cities.
 Quezon, Malate, Makati are all spread, not just in distance, but by the associated traffic times between them.
 Taxis are cheap but generally the moral of the story is to try to stay in the area where you want to spend most of your time.

 So work out what you want to do, and then plan your accommodation from there.
-For now we’ll recommend Malate as being a good cross between night life, shopping, and close to the attractions around Manila Bay and Intramuros.
+For now, we’ll recommend Malate as being a good cross between nightlife, shopping, and close to the attractions around Manila Bay and Intramuros.

 A popular long term favourite: You might like to try Friendly’s Guesthouse which is a crowd favorite for young travellers coming for their first time into Manila.

 A new choice!
 Z Hostel is a new hostel that just opened this year, located in the Burgos area of Makati known for its local vibe that can be found in the nightlife, food, and people.
 It is a bit more on the expensive side of the hostel spectrum but they offer amenities that match the price.
 Z is a great place to stay for travelers coming through Manila on their ways to other location in the Philippines.
 You can chat and grab a beer with locals on the roof deck (Wednesdays and Sundays are always fun), get a taste of Manila’s nightlife in either Makati or “The Fort”, and rest up before heading off on your next leg of your journey.
-Plus the staff is super friendly and helpful so you can rest easy knowing if you have any questions or need advise on places in either Manila or the Philippines they can help you out!
+Plus the staff is super friendly and helpful so you can rest easy knowing if you have any questions or need advice on places in either Manila or the Philippines they can help you out!

 Things to do in Manila